 Each count of the indictment charges the defendant with having committed a separate offense.
-Each count and the evidence relating to it should be considered separately, and a separate verdict should be returned as to each count.
-Your verdict of guilty or not guilty of an offense charged in one count should not control your decision as to the other count.
+You must consider each count and the evidence relating to it separate and apart from the other counts.
+You should return a separate verdict as to each count.
+Your verdict of guilty or not guilty of an offense charged in one count should not control your decision as to the defendant on the other count.